Deins/llama.cpp.zig/README.md

 ```
 See [examples/simple.zig](examples/simple.zig)

+### CPP samples
+You can also build subset of llama cpp samples.
+Use `-Dcpp_samples` option to install cpp samples.
+Or just run them, for example: `zig build run-cpp-main -Dclblast -Doptimize=ReleaseFast -- -m path/to/model -p "hello my name is"`

 ## CLBlast acceleration
 Clblast & opencl is supported by building it from source with zig.
 Cuda backend is not finished as I don't have nvidia hardware, pull requests welcome.

 ### Usage:
 Ideally just `zig build -Dclblast ...`.
 It should work out of the box if you have installed [GPUOpen/ocl](https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases).